Somalia: President suspends executive powers of prime minister | DW | 16.09.2021

 Somalia's two most powerful men have also been locked in a standoff after choosing different individuals to head the country's intelligence service.

 Prime Minister Mohamed Hussein Roble last week suspended Fahad Yasin, director of the National Intelligence Service Agency.
-Roble said he had failed to deliver a report on the murder of an agent who disappeared in June.
+Roble said he had failed to deliver a report on the murder of a female agent who disappeared in June.

 The prime minister appointed another man, Bashir Mohamed Jama, as the agency's interim head.